commercetools/nodejs/docs/sdk/api/sdkAuth.md

 ### Token Provider

-Token provider is a special class which watches over `access_token` and refreshes it using `sdkAuth.refreshTokenFlow()` method if it got expired.
+Token provider is a special class which watches over `access_token` and refreshes it using `sdkAuth.refreshTokenFlow()` method if it is expired.

 #### Constructor argument